 This is the most well-known dive site in Bali.
-In fact, it is a cleaning and feeding station for manta rays, so divers have the chance to observe these majestic fish swimming gently in the shallows.
+In fact, it is a cleaning and feeding station for manta rays.
+In other words, divers have the chance to observe these majestic fish swimming gently in the shallows.

-It is located in South Nusa Pendia, facing Indic Ocean.
+It is located in South Nusa Penida, facing the Indic Ocean.
 The maximum depth at the main cleaning station is about 18 meters.
-White sand and a few large boulders covered with card corals form the seabed.
+It is a white sandy bottom with large boulders covered with hard corals.
 Water temperature can drop to 19 degrees and also visibility can be reduced during less optimal diving conditions.
 Above all, having the opportunity to swim amongst the mantas is more than worth the work!

 Dive Nusa Penida: CRYSTAL BAY

-Crystal bay is a small charming bay with crystal clear blue water, white sand beaches and palm trees.
+Crystal Bay is a small, charming bay with crystal clear blue water, white sand beach, and palm trees.
 It is located at the Cenengan Channel and earns its name due to its excellent visibility, from 30 to 50m.

-It is a well known dive site due to the frequent seeing of Mola Molas .
+It is a well known dive site due to the frequent seeing of Mola Mola.
 More precisely, sunfish come to the cleaning station during the period from June up to November.

-In addition Crystal Bay offers stunning, healthy and colourful reef.
-Even more, whit an enormous variety of reef fish, morays, fusiliers, barracudas and turtles.
+Also, Crystal Bay offers stunning, healthy and colourful reefs.
+Even more, whit an enormous variety of reef fish, morays, fusiliers, barracudas, and also turtles.
 That is to say Crystal Bay offers all!

 Dive Bali NUSA PENIDA NORTH COAST

-All along North Nusa, we can find a sloping that is perpendicular to the coast.
-It is rich firstly in both hard and soft corals forming large boonies and second in fish life, which is excellent.
-For instance, you can see schooling jacks, fusiliers, sweet lips and damsels.
-And also patrolling white tip sharks, giant trevalies and turtles.
+All along North Nusa, we can find a slope that is perpendicular to the coast.
+It is rich firstly in both hard and soft corals forming large boomies and second in fish life, which is excellent.
+For instance, you can see schooling jacks, fusiliers, sweet lips, and spade fish.
+And also patrolling white tip sharks, giant trevalies, and turtles.